-Rumors Prince Charles Does Not Get Along With His Sons Are ‘Complete Fiction’ – Clarence House
+Rumors Prince Charles Does Not Get Along With His Sons Are ‘Complete Fiction,’ Says Clarence House

-An unnamed source told The Daily Beast that Prince Charles does not get along with his two sons, Prince William and Prince Harry, largely because of the fact the way that Charles acted towards their mother, the late Princess Diana.
+An unnamed source told The Daily Beast that Prince Charles does not get along with his two sons, Prince William and Prince Harry, largely because of the fact the way that Charles acted toward their mother, the late Princess Diana.

 But Clarence House quickly slapped back at the claims in a statement to Express UK, calling them “complete fiction.”

-The original claims read: “They are very different people and they just don’t get on.
+The original claims read, “They are very different people and they just don’t get on.
 It’s as simple as that.
 They rarely see each other outside of official business.”

 It cited their differences over Princess Diana, further stating that Charles is not happy with how frequently his sons speak up about her death and the effect it has had on them over the years.
-The princes also commissioned a documentary that was created in 2017 to honor her memory 20-years after her death, something Charles was not a part of.
+The princes also commissioned a documentary that was created in 2017 to honor her memory 20 years after her death, something Charles was not a part of.

 Charles’ affair with his now-wife Camilla is also well-documented, which would arguably give the boys ammunition to dislike their father for the way their mother was treated during her marriage.